marcos-j-ferreira/methods-in-python/README.md

 * *arguments:* A comma-separated list of input parameters (like in a regular function).
 * *expression:* A single expression that is evaluated and returned.

+# Map

+The map() is used to apply a given function to every item of an *iterable,* such as a list or tuple, and returns a *map object* (which is an iterator).

+## Syntaxe of map

+map(function, iterable)

+*Parameter*

+* *function:* The function we want to apply to every element of the iterable.
+* *iterable:* The iterable whose elements we wnat to process.

+* *note:* We can also pass multiple iterables if our function accepts multiple arguments.

 # Teste

 Test config of git in local repository in my machine